ycm-core/YouCompleteMe/README.md

 just browsing around your codebase, this command can spare you quite a bit of latency.

+**NOTE:** this command is identical to `GoTo` for other languages.

-Supported in filetypes: `c, cpp, objc, objcpp, cuda`
+Supported in filetypes: `c, cpp, objc, objcpp, cuda, cs, go, java, javascript, python, rust, typescript`

 #### The `GoToReferences` subcommand